bobzsj87/camp-kb/en/OPT/Preparation.md

 #####Other Issues

-If you wish the adjust audio volume in Flash please use: <https://www.adobe.com/support/documentation/en/flashplayer/help/help03.html#117408>
+If you wish the adjust audio volume in Flash: [See here](https://www.adobe.com/support/documentation/en/flashplayer/help/help03.html#117408)

 If you need more help, please don’t hesitate to contact our representatives.